• Skip to primary navigation

 What Is Combat Pay?
 Definition, Overview, And How It Works

 The military fight in the most dangerous places.
-States where there is a low chance of survival.
-Most of the time, they come out with a limb missing or they are scared mentally for life.
+States where of survival.
+Most of the time, they come out with a limb missing or are mentally scared for life.
 It is only right to pay them a little extra for the troubles they went through.
 That is the aim of combat pay.

-Combat pay is a monthly stipend, or a fixed sum of money, given to active members of each U.S. Armed Service who are serving in certain hazardous areas.
-Combat pay is commonly mixed up with base pay, which is the initial salary or wage paid to those in the Armed Services for their service.
+Combat pay is a monthly stipend, or a fixed sum, given to active members of each U.S. Armed Service serving in certain hazardous areas.
+Combat pay is commonly mixed up with base pay, the initial salary or wage paid to those in the Armed Services for their service.

 Have you constantly heard the term “combat pay” and wondered what it is?
 Are you wondering who is eligible for combat pay and how much the pay is?
-In this article, all of these have been highlighted and many more.
+In this article, these have been highlighted as many more.
 Keep reading.

 Combat pay can be classified as all military pay which includes wages earned during a month in which a service member was stationed in a combat zone for at least one day.